How should businesses support renewable energy?

 • Additional renewable generation: procure electricity in a way that helps to add more renewables to the electricity system (labelled as ‘additionality’)

-At this moment, I need to briefly mention three other commonly discussed renewable energy options: Green hydrogen (hydrogen made from renewable electricity), biogas/biomethane and woody biomass.
+At this moment, I need to briefly mention three other commonly discussed renewable energy options: green hydrogen (hydrogen made from renewable electricity), biogas/biomethane and woody biomass.
 Globally, green hydrogen is in its early stages and, in New Zealand, biogas/biomethane are in their infancy.
 Currently, woody biomass is primarily used in the wood, pulp, and paper sectors, where harvest residues are readily available1.

 Experts and scientists are cautious about the scope of these fuels in the clean energy transition due to issues such as: green hydrogen’s inefficiency compared to direct electrification of heat and most land transport2, the challenging economics of large-scale biogas/biomethane production in New Zealand2, and elevated CO2 emissions over decades created by burning woody biomass produced from whole trees3,4.
 In EVA’s view, woody biomass production should be limited to harvest residues, and priority given to its use as energy storage to address electricity shortages.